rishabkdoshi/rishabkdoshi.github.io/projects.md

 </p>
 ### Test Execution Platform
 <p style="text-align: justify;text-justify: inter-word;">
 This was my first project at Intuit, India.
 TEP provided testing infrastructure for web and mobile applications as a service.
 I was a lead developer on TEP mobile, where we built an on-demand cross-platform(Android,iOS) testing grid for use by all of Intuit product teams.
+This was a part of the CICD pipeline at Intuit.
 </p>

 ### Misc: